Carabao (band): Fragmentation

 After the "Thaplang" album in 1988, the band began to disintegrate, as members left to start solo careers.
 First to go were Thierry, Ajan, and Pao, who briefly formed a spinoff band.
 Reduced to 4 members, on their 10th album, Ham Jot Khwai ("ห้ามจอดควาย") the band returned to playing with backing musicians, this time members of the Thai band 'Tawan.'
 After recording and touring for the album, Khiao became the next member of the classic lineup to leave, and the band announced a breakup.

 However, soon Aed, Lek and Ot were back playing together with some new backing musicians, including Luechai Ngamsom (Duk) on keyboards, vocals and trumpet and Chuchat Nuduang (Ko) on drums.
 Originally, this band was not called "Carabao," but rather just 'Aed, Lek, Ot,' going by the remaining classic lineup members' nicknames.
 However, Aed was soon persuaded to revive the Carabao name, and the band continued with the new lineup.
 With Keo (Khiao) gone, Aed was now technically the band's only original member, although Lek and Ot had also been playing with the band almost from the start.

 After their 12th album, Satja 10 Prakan, Carabao fans got another shock with the departure of Lek, who was replaced by Kajonsak Hutawatthana (Mee) on guitar.
 Although many of the band's fans were unhappy with the band's lineup changes, this version of the band released 3 albums in the early-mid 1990s, with a lower degree of commercial success than before, but still remaining one of Thailand's most dominant bands, and with hit singles like "Raeng Koi" 'Yai Samang' and "Luang Phaw Khun" still getting major airplay on Thailand's radio stations.
-The new lineup soon added a 6th live member, percussionalist/backing vocalist, Sayaaphoon Singthoong (Nong), who would later become an official member of the band.
+The new lineup soon added a 6th live member, percussionist and backing vocalist, Sayaaphoon Singthoong (Nong), who would later become an official member of the band.
 During this period of time, the classic lineup of the band occasionally reunited for live shows.

 Reunion

 In 1995, the "classic" lineup of the band decided to reunite to celebrate the band's 15th anniversary.
 They recorded a double album, Hak Huajai Yang Rak Khwai ("หากหัวใจยังรักควาย" - "If You Still Love Buffaloes"), which became the band's biggest hit in years, and re-established them as Thailand's biggest band.
 However, the reunion did not last, and the Aed-Ot-Duk-Mi-Ko-Nong lineup resumed activities, this time with some production help from Keo.

 For their 18th album, Amerikan Anthaphaan, Lek, Thierry and Keo rejoined the band again.
 While Keo's return to the band did not last, Lek and Thierry continued as Carabao members.
-The result was a new lineup that combined 4 members of the "classic" band (Aed, Lek, Thierry and Ot) with 4 later members (Duk, Ko, Mee, and Nong), along with a new recruit, percussionalist/flutist/drummer named Thepajon Phanthuphongthai (Uan).
+The result was a new lineup that combined 4 members of the "classic" band (Aed, Lek, Thierry and Ot) with 4 later members (Duk, Ko, Mee, and Nong), along with a new recruit, percussionist, flutist and drummer named Thepajon Phanthuphongthai (Uan).